Buymeua/laravel-google-translate/README.md

 ## How to use

-- After setting up the config file values you are all set to use the following methods :smile:
+- After setting up the config file values you are all set to use the following methods:

 - Detecting the language.
 You can pass both, a single string or an array of multiple strings to it: